obeli-sk/obelisk/README.md

     * Performance option to keep the parent workflow execution hot or unload and replay the event history.

 * *Deterministic workflows*
-    * Are replayable: Execution is persisted at every state change, so that it can be replayed after an interrupt or an error.
+    * Replayable: Execution is persisted at every state change, so that it can be replayed after an interrupt or an error.
     * Running in a WASM sandbox, isolated from the environment
     * Automatically retried on failures like database errors, timeouts or even traps(panics).
     * Able to spawn child workflows or activities, either blocking until result arrives or awaiting the result asynchronously.
     * Workflows can be replayed with added log messages and other changes that do not alter the determinism of the execution (planned).
     * Join sets allow for structured concurrency, either blocking until child executions are done, or cancelling those that were not awaited (planned).

-* *WASI webhooks*
+* *Webhook Endpoints*
     * Mounted as a URL path, serving HTTP traffic.
+    * Running in a WASM sandbox
     * Able to spawn child workflows or activities.

 * *Work stealing executor*